Love Covers All Wrongs

 When God forgives, He forgets.
-The Psalmist described God saying, “You forgave the iniquity of your people and covered all their sins” (Psalm 85:2).
+The Psalmist describes God saying, “You forgave the iniquity of your people and covered all their sins” (Psalm 85:2).
 In fact, God casts “our sins into the depths of the sea” (Micah 7:19).
-In like manner, love in the human heart, puts aside all the harshness that may have been caused and is ready to return good for evil (Matthew 5:9; 6:12; 1 Peter 4:8; 1 John 2:9–11).
+In like manner, love in the Christian’s heart, puts aside all the harshness that may have been caused and is ready to return good for evil (Matthew 5:9; 6:12; 1 Peter 4:8; 1 John 2:9–11).

 Thus, love is not mere words; it must be translated into action.
 Therefore, “Whoever claims to love God yet hates a brother or sister is a liar.
 For whoever does not love their brother and sister, whom they have seen, cannot love God, whom they have not seen” (1 John 4:20).